Skip to content

 Compiling the Specification

 You can change the calendar behavior and looks with parameters.
+If the same parameter is specified in different places, the earlier place listed below has the highest precedence.
 These are the places to specify parameters:

 All parameters to the calendar url are put into the specification.
 The query parameters have the highest precedence.